 Media School: Analyst Training for TMT Professionals

 New York, NY

 Executive Conference Centers

 Produced by the Knowledge Center, expert training from S&P Global Market Intelligence

-The training focus is on how to analyze industries, including various approaches for calculating metrics and for using the data to make valid assumptions and create credible projections.
+Training focus: How to analyze industries, approaches for calculating metrics, and using data to make valid assumptions and create credible projections.

 (Optional) Market Intelligence TMT Database Product Training: Understand the Competition

 Join media product experts at the optional product training to preview new product enhancements and get training anytime between 2:00 p.m. and 5:00 p.m.
 Registration is free for this event and afternoon refreshments will be provided.

 If you would only like to register for the Optional Product Training, click here.

 This module will present a graphic overview on the economics and transactional relationships of content, distribution, providers and end users.
 It will also break out all measurable sub-sectors in media, media tech, and telecom by the three key economic categories of advertising, subscription, and purchase.